xinzhan/core-services.en/help/interface/search-experience-cloud.md

 # [!UICONTROL Unified Search] for objects and entities {#globally-search}

 The [!UICONTROL Unified Search] search enables you to find searchable business objects or entities in a seamless, consistent, one-click experience.
-This search surfaces your recently accessed objects.
+This search surfaces your recently accessed objects, too.

 ![Globally search for objects and entities](assets/platform-search.png)